sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 recognition and the degree of shape bias of a model over common objects (Pearson
 score: $0.68$).
 This is higher than the correlation with hard object recognition ($0.
 56$).
-We also find that language is not a mandatory component of the shape bias as ID methods seem to classify object based on shapes, especially DinoV2, which shows a similar degree of shape bias as vision-language or supervised models.
+We also find that language is not a mandatory component of the shape bias as ID models seem to classify object based on shapes, especially DinoV2, which shows a similar degree of shape bias as vision-language or supervised models.
 This is interesting because developmental studies clearly found that the productive vocabulary size is a strong predictor of the shape bias <d-cite